 NGC 7380 (also known as the Wizard Nebula) was discovered in 1787 by Caroline Herschel.
-It is a open cluster located in the constellation of Cepheus.
+It is an open cluster located in the constellation of Cepheus.
 The large nebula is extremely difficult to observe visually!

 Travel Astrophotography Equipment

 I have recently moved into an apartment, so I cannot image from home.
-To get my imaging fix I have to set up my scope in a friends backyard across town.
+To get my imaging fix I have to set up my scope in a friend’s backyard across town.
 I leave it unattended all night long and cross my fingers everything worked out in the morning!
-It’s a bit nerve-racking thinking about my expensive equipment running all night with no supervision, but I have my procedure down-pat, and can count on good results now.
+It’s a bit nerve-racking thinking about my expensive equipment running all night with no supervision, but I have my procedure down-pat and can count on good results now.

 I have been using my small refractor a lot lately because it is just so darn easy to transport and setup!
 Not to mention that there is no need to collimate it like a Newtonian.
 My Orion 8″ Newtonian Reflector is in desperate need of collimation at the moment (Oval stars!).
 Until I can use a friends laser collimating tools, I will continue to shoot wide-field shots with the ED80.

 Orion has started popping up in the mornings now, a familiar sign that summer is coming to an end.
-I am excited to shoot one of my favourite winter objects (M78) with the 8″ Orion!
+I am excited to shoot one of my favorite winter objects (M78) with the 8″ Orion!